 To create a subaccount, go to Settings | Subaccounts and click the plus button:

-Once created, write down the subaccount’s Account SID and Auth Token and make sure to create the Studio Flow and TwiML App within that subaccount.
+Once created, write down the subaccount’s Account SID and Auth Token and make sure to create the Studio Flow within that subaccount.

 2. Create a Twilio Studio Flow

 qualityRTC requires an Application SID, which is a TwiML App.

 There are two easy ways to create these:

 Here, we will create a Twilio Studio Flow.
 If you rather use TwiML Bins, then create one and skip this section.

 Go to the Studio Dashboard and create a new Twilio Studio Flow by clicking the plus button: